An index presented in the book: The Dao of Capital by Mark Spitznagel. A similiar unscaled index can be found here.

 These reports only come out each quarter, therefore we want a way to estimate the MS Index in the meantime.
 We can use the U.S. stock market value (S&P 500 Index) to estimate U.S. corporate equity and the most recent Z1 net worth number to estimate the current U.S. corporate net worth.

-The final step requires us to scale the index values by the geometric mean (P.231 Dao of Capital).
-To do this,
+The final step requires us to scale the index values by the running geometric mean (P.231 Dao of Capital).
+To do this, for each nth point

 The MS Index data files can be downloaded here